 As with the agricultural sector, water may become a constraining factor for local residences, industry, and business.
 Many Oregonians depend on water pumped from the ground to provide much of their water supply.
-These below-ground aquifers are out of sight and may seem limitless, but in many areas within the Willamette Basin, aquifers have been identified as declining or becoming contaminated from salts, septic systems, and industrial pollution (Sinclair, 2005).
-Many municipalities rely on rivers driven by snow melt which will become only more limited as snowpack decreases.
-Indeed, hydropower, an important source of electrical energy in the state "is becoming less reliable due to changes associated with climate change, such as extreme weather events, reduced snowpack, high or low spring runoff volumes, and droughts" (Oregon undated).
-At the same time, efficiency and reliability of power transmission and delivery is likely to decline as power lines are stressed by higher ambient temperatures and increased risk from wildfires.
+These below-ground aquifers are out of sight and may seem limitless, but in a number of areas within the Willamette Basin, aquifers are declining or becoming contaminated from salts, septic systems, and industrial pollution.
+(Sinclair, 2005) Many municipalities rely on rivers sourced from snowmelt which will become only more limited as snowpack decreases.
+As much of the region also sources its electrical power from hydroelectric sources, lower river flows could reduce reliability of power generation within the region (Oregon 2012) At the same time, efficiency and reliability of power transmission and delivery is likely to decline as power lines are stressed by higher ambient temperatures, increased risk from wildfires.
 As a result, more brownouts and blackouts are possible.
 Expansion of biomass-based energy production may also be limited due to loss of supply from forests and agriculture from increased wildfire (Dello and Mote 2010).